mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 ### Records of Young Single Adults

-Young single adults between the ages of 18 and 30 may choose to be members of either their geographic ward or a YSA ward if one is assigned to the boundaries where they live.
+Young single adults between the ages of 18 and 35 may choose to be members of either their geographic ward or a young single adult ward if one is assigned to the boundaries where they live.
 The membership record is kept in the ward they attend.

-These principles also apply to single adults between the ages of 31 and 45 who choose to be members of a single adult ward.
+These principles also apply to single adults between the ages of 36 and 45 who choose to be members of a single adult ward.

 If a young single adult plans to attend a ward temporarily (for example, while attending school), the membership record is kept in the ward he or she attends.
 With the member’s permission, the clerk of the ward where the member’s family lives may create an out-of-unit record for him or her (see [33.6.5](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number24-p347#title_number24)).